 There is technically a sixth volcano in Hawaii, but it’s not located on an island.
 Rather, Loihi is located off the coast of the Big Island near Kilheau.
 Loihi is submerged beneath sea level but continues to erupt underwater.
 Eventually, Loihu might build upon itself and expand, becoming part of the Big Island or creating a new island.

-This Week Hawaii
+Learn More About Hawaii From This Week Hawaii

 This Week Hawaii is the ultimate resource for planning your getaway into paradise.
 We provide tips, advice, and insights to help you enjoy your time in Hawaii.